NCAR/DART/docs/pages/Getting_Started.md

 The simplest way to determine if the installation is successful is to run some of the functions we have available in `DART/diagnostics/matlab/`.
-Usually, we launch MATLAB® from the `DART/models/lorenz_63/work` directory and use the MATLAB® *addpath* command to make the `DART/matlab/` functions available.
+Usually, we launch MATLAB from the `DART/models/lorenz_63/work` directory and use the MATLAB *addpath* command to make the `DART/matlab/` functions available.
 In this case, we know the true state of the model that is consistent with the observations.
-The following MATLAB® scripts compare the ensemble members with the truth and can calculate an error.
+The following MATLAB scripts compare the ensemble members with the truth and can calculate an error.

 <table>